-In addition, this policy acknowledges the requirements for promoting the learning and development of children set out in the Early Years Foundation Stage (EYFS) statutory framework.
+In addition, this policy acknowledges the requirements for promoting the learning and development of children set out in the Statutory Framework for the Early Years Foundation Stage

 3. Roles and responsibilities

 3.1 The Governing Body

 The Governing Body will monitor the effectiveness of this policy and hold the headteacher to account for its implementation.